9/11 impacted me more this year than last, thanks to my students.

 My to-do lists are mostly things that I GET to do in support of my mission.
-I am seeing that now more clearly, and I am grateful that my time, my energy, and my efforts are making a difference that is meaningful to me and others.
+I am seeing that now more clearly, and I am grateful that my time, energy, and efforts are making a meaningful difference to others.

-I hope for them now 9/11, a day when too many tragically died, has birthed new vision of how they can apply what they are learning in college to craft careers that make the world a better place and work a better way to spend their time.
+I saw that for them, 9/11, a day when too many tragically died, had birthed a new vision of how they can apply what they are learning in college to craft careers that help make the world a better place.

 This blog is dedicated to my students, Cabrini COM Cavaliers, social justice warriors!

 one of the best videos eveR……..wud remain true for any decade i guess

 Karen Huller is the creator of the Corporate Consciousness Ripple Blueprint and author of Laser-sharp Career Focus: Pinpoint your Purpose and Passion in 30 Days (bit.ly/GetFocusIn30).
 She founded Epic Careering, a leadership and career development firm specializing in executive branding and conscious culture, in 2006.

 While the bulk of her 20 years of professional experience has been within the recruiting and employment industry, her publications, presentations, and coaching also draw from experience in personal development, performance, broadcasting, marketing, and sales.
 Her solutions incorporate breakthroughs in neuroscience, human performance optimization, bioenergetics, and psychology to help leaders accelerate rapport, expand influence, and elevate engagement and productivity while also looking out for the sustainability of the business and the planet.